tslaird/Protocols/writing_and_reading.md

 Additionally, in order to keep your Zotero library file continually updating you can use the BetterBibtex plugin mentioned above.

+### Rmarkdown tips and tricks
+* I have had trouble embedding long urls in Rmd files.
+If I embed the link and have the name match the link then the tag is specified as \url in the pdf file and links correctly but is displayed improperly encoded.
+However, if the two don't match then the \href tag is used in the .tex file and the link is truncated and non functional.
+To work around this bug I embed the link after shortening it with bit.ly and it is displayed and links properly.

 # Markdown cheatsheet

 ```